Ewaoche/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 6: A script that Create a script that creates a new local variable.
+Task 10: A script that displays the result of BREATH to the power LOVE